ComputeCanada/magic_castle/docs/README.md

 #### 10.9.3 Unban ip addresses

-fail2ban ban ip addresses by adding rules to iptables.
+fail2ban bans ip addresses by adding rules to iptables.
 To remove these rules, you need to tell fail2ban to unban the ips.

 To list the ip addresses that are banned, execute the following command: